CyberPointer/definite-integral-calculator/README.md

 # definite-integral-calculator
-Program to calculate definite integral using main methods and determing the course of the order derivative.
+Program to calculate definite integral using main methods and determing the course of the first order derivative.

 GUI is divided into 3 modules:

 1) Calculating definite integrals
 2) Comparing method results
-3) Visualization of the course of order deriviative
+3) Visualization of the first order derivative graph.